cea-list-lasti/decomp-reasoning/README.md

 ```

-It is recommanded to follow the follwing strcuture for your files (the code assumes such a structure is respected):
+It is recommanded to have the following structure for your files (the code assumes such a structure is respected):

 ```
 .